PrrJohson/PrrJohson/README.md

-- 👋 Hi, I’m @PrrJohson
+- 👋 Hi, I’m @Mor
-- 👀 I’m interested in learning Python, JavaScript and Java.
+- 👀 I’m interested in learning Python, JavaScript and AWS.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Python projects but currently I am still novice.
 - 📫 You can reach me on telegram, username:Mre